 1936 Princess Theresa Owana revives the days of Hawaiian royalty, her life story- Honolulu Star Bulletin pg 2

-1937 Member of the Kamehameha Dynasty, Princess Theresa Owana was called upon by Postmaster Wilson
+1937 Head of the Royal House, Princess Theresa Owana was called upon by Postmaster Wilson

 1937 National record stamp sales for Kamehameha I, stamps endorsed by Princess Theresa Owana pt 1